Fixing Florida’s Workers’ Comp System

 By: Florida Chamber of Commerce

-Recent increases in workers’ compensation rates are putting Florida’s businesses at risk.
-With an estimated $1.5 billion impact on Florida’s business community, this could mean the difference between hiring a new employee, increasing employee benefits, or paying higher workers’ comp premiums.
-An unstable and unpredictable workers’ comp system leaves injured workers, employees and employers footing the bill.
+The Florida Chamber’s Workers’ Comp Task Force knows an unstable and unpredictable workers’ comp system leaves injured workers and job creators footing the bill.
 Business growth requires workers’ compensation premiums to be fair and not inflated by unnecessary costs, and an improved business climate overall will allow Floridians to get back to work and reduce the cost of living for families and small businesses.

 Florida’s Competitiveness Agenda

-Workers’ Comp rates continue to be unstable.
 From increases in rates by 14.5% due to cases ruled by the Florida Supreme Court (Castellanos v.
 Next Door Company and Westphal v.
-City of St. Petersburg) to a proposed decrease to 9.6%, the instability of the Workers’ Comp system leaves attorneys and trial lawyers benefiting off injured workers.
+City of St. Petersburg) to a proposed decrease to 9.6%, the instability of the workers’ comp. system leaves attorneys and trial lawyers benefiting off injured workers.

-Plaintiff attorney maneuvers like we’re seeing with workers’ compensation are reflective of a larger lawsuit abuse problem in Florida.
-In fact, a national survey released shows Florida’s lawsuit climate worsening – ranking at an all-time low 46 out of 50 states, or in the bottom-five.
-And that’s important, because 75 percent of companies surveyed say a state’s lawsuit environment is likely to impact important business decisions at their company, such as where to locate or whether or not to expand.
+Plaintiff attorney maneuvers like we’re seeing with workers’ comp. are reflective of a larger lawsuit abuse problem in Florida.
+In fact, according the American Tort Reform Association Florida is the worst legal climate in the nation, second only to California.
+And that’s important, because a state’s lawsuit environment is likely to impact important business decisions a such as where to locate a company or whether or not to expand.

 The Fight for Free Enterprise Continues